 Immunoturbidimetric test based on a unique method for capturing apolipoproteins present in blood.
 This patented method avoids the use of capture antibodies, which makes the test very competitive in price.

 Furthermore, ApoE4 detection by immunoturbidimetry represents a highly innovative solution that overcomes many of the drawbacks and shortcomings of current techniques of APOE gene analysis and would translate into a fast, accurate and unexpansive way of detecting people at risk of AD within the clinical routine of hospitals and clinical labs.
-(Download pdf)
+Seal of Excellence (Download pdf)

 AD-2step aims at validating a diagnostic test for Alzheimer’s disease (AD) based on several previously identified markers in the blood.
 This blood-based test will be easily adaptable to medical laboratories with standard analysis platforms, allowing an inexpensive diagnosis.
 It represents an important business opportunity, and a key scientific breakthrough that would allow for the first time the differential diagnosis of dementia.

 The development of strategic partnerships and alliances represents a key challenge for Biocross.
 The development of strategic partnerships and alliances represents a key challenge for Biocross, and is of the utmost importance given the continuous changes occuring within the field of neurology.

 The main objective is to develop a product that enables diagnosis of Alzheimer’s disease from blood samples with a sensitivity and specificity higher than that of any currently available method (>85%).

 To develop new experimental and technological approaches to identify candidate compounds for future therapies for nervous system diseases.

 The main objective of the project is to develop a prototype of a diagnostic blood test that will enable clinical diagnosis of Alzheimer’s disease with greater accuracy than currently available